-Dine in the kitchen or in the Shaker-style dining room area with its ladder back chairs, pewter chandelier and sconces on the hand-stenciled walls.The cheery kitchen offers a round table for four in the square, welcoming space.
-Cherrywood cabinets surround a full electric stove with a flat top, a dishwasher, full-sized fridge and a pantry closet with slide-out shelving.
-Two stools flank the open divider counter.
+Dine in the kitchen or in the Shaker-style dining room area with its six ladder back chairs.The cheery kitchen offers a round table for four in the square, welcoming space.
+There is a full electric stove , a dishwasher, full-sized fridge with the table by the windows..
 Cabinets hold dishes and cutlery, water glasses, beer and wine glasses, pots and pans and even a rolling pin.
 A regular coffee maker and a Keurig coffee maker, toaster, place mats and dish towels are included.

-Laundry room has full-sized washer and dryer, iron and ironing board.
+A small laundry room has full-sized washer and dryer, iron and ironing board.

-Close by is Camden's crown jewel - the prized harbor on beautiful Penobscot Bay where coastal schooners ply the waters with sails unfurled.
+Close by this home is Camden's crown jewel - the prized harbor on beautiful Penobscot Bay where coastal schooners ply the waters with sails unfurled.
 Just offshore and dating back to the 1800s, lies the Curtis Island lighthouse.

 Water views, island and mountain glimpses are only minutes away.
-Stroll or take a very short car hop to the center of the downtown with its waterview restaurants, shops, and local attractions.
+Stroll or take a very short car hop to the center of the downtown with its water-view restaurants, shops, and local attractions.
 The town center embraces the town green, the local post office, the Opera House, and a variety of intriguing shops.
 An outdoor amphitheater flanks the harbor.

 Seaside Camden, located at the edge of the mountains, is known for its beautiful harbor and resident fleet of "windjammer" passenger, sailing vessels.
 The Camden Snow Bowl is the only ski area on this coast with an ocean view, which you can read about online at www.camdenrockland.com.